salhi100/django_airbnb_cloning_practice/README.md

 # 10. Views and URLs

+- Use Django Template for formatting HTML file that Django can render

 - urls: request

   - ex) Log-in, password from users

 - views: response

   - ex) rendered HTML

 - {{}} stuff: inserting Python logics in static template

 - Inheritance for html
   - base.html is base structure (or father class) of static html files
   - Just like extending in pug